hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [ ] reorganise scripts dir to make more sense between admin vs user vs docker, etc scripts
     - admin is too broad -> it should be dissagregated by functionality

 ### ds01 dashboard
-- [ ] currently shows full GPU utilisation % -> ALSO show each MIG's util %
+- [x] currently shows full GPU utilisation % -> ALSO show each MIG's util %
-- [ ] currently showws each MIG's containers -> ALSO show full GPU's containers
+- [x] currently showws each MIG's containers -> ALSO show full GPU's containers
+- [ ] add subcommands / arguments to split up dashboard into several smaller subcommands (e.g. just allocations, just logs, etc)
 - [ ] resolve the ds01-managed issue
     - i think this comes from `ds01-run`
     - this command will be depreciated soon, as I don't think it does anything useful??